lukeify/notes/PiHole on UnifiOS 3.md

 # PiHole on UnifiOS 3

 I previously have [written a guide][1] for my own benefit on how to configure PiHole running inside a UniFi Dream Machine (UDM) running UniFi OS 1.x.
-This guide amends those instructions for UniFi OS 3.x, which contains large architectural changes by using [`nspawn`][2] instead of `podman`—which was used by UniFi OS 1.x—is no longer supported as a containerization implementation.
+This guide amends those instructions for UniFi OS 3.x, which contains many large architectural changes; this requires us to use [`nspawn`][2] instead of `podman`—which we used with UniFi OS 1.x—for containerization of our PiHole installation.

-We will be following the [unifi-utilities/unifios-utilities guide][3], adapted here with some personal preference adjustments to configuration
+We will be following the stellar [containerization][3] and [pihole configuration][4] guides from the `unifi-utilities` repo, adapted here with some personal preference adjustments to configuration
 (but many thanks to the contributors of that guide for the prior art).
-This involves using `systemd-nspawn` to create a container that will run our `pihole` functionality, that can be controlled via `machinectl`.
+This involves using `systemd-nspawn` to create a container—that can be controlled via `machinectl`—that will run our `pihole` instance.

 ## Steps

 ### Prerequisites

-If you're migrating from a previous PiHole configuration that you're planning on using again, be sure to back up your PiHole configuration using its _Teleporter_ functionality.
+If you're migrating from a previous PiHole configuration that you're planning to use again, be sure to back up your PiHole configuration using the _Teleporter_ functionality.

-1. Navigate to the PiHole web admin interface, navigate to _Settings_ → _Teleporter_, and export a backup from this screen.
+1. Navigate to the PiHole web admin interface, _Settings_ → _Teleporter_, and export a backup from this screen.

     ![PiHole Teleporter Backup UI](./images/pihole-teleporter-backup-ui.png)

 ### Part 1.
 UniFi OS configuration

-1. Create a new VLAN in your UDM [here][4], with the following settings.
+1. Create a new VLAN in your UDM [here][5], with the following settings.
-   I have chosen to use `192.168.2.x` as the address range for this network—with a corresponding VLAN ID of 2—as it is the next incremented integer beyond `192.168.1.x`, which contains all my client devices.
+   I have chosen to use `192.168.2.x` as the address range for this network—with a corresponding VLAN ID of 2—as it is the next integer beyond `192.168.1.x`, which is the VLAN containing all my client devices.
-   We will assign out PiHole an IP of 192.168.2.2 which will be used later.
+   We will assign our PiHole instance an IP of `192.168.2.2` within this VLAN, which will be used for configuration later.

     | Setting            | Value          |
     | ------------------ | -------------- |